-Enter notes into the score by selecting the staff and measure in which you wish to begin adding notes, choosing a note duration from the Note Entry Toolbar, and touching the note or notes on your keyboard you wish to have entered into the score.
+Enter notes into the score by selecting the staff and measure in which you wish to begin adding notes, choosing a note duration from the Notes Toolbar, and touching the note or notes on your keyboard you wish to have entered into the score.

-Rests can be added as well.
-Each note value has its equivalent rest value selectable by the small arrow found above each symbol.
+With the On-Screen Piano, Rests can be added automatically by choosing the equivalent rest value, selectable by the small arrow found above each symbol.

-Note Entry Mode with QWERTY Keyboard
+Write Mode with QWERTY Keyboard